catalyst-cloud/catalystcloud-docs/source/images/sharing-images.rst

   # substitute the variables below for the respective IDs we used in the previous section.
   $ openstack image remove project $image_ID $target_project_ID

-Once this is done you should now longer be able to see the image on the target
+Once this is done you should no longer be able to see the image on the target
 project:

 .. code-block:: bash